 Authorising users for access to a service¶

-Helmholtz AAI allows multiple ways to manage authorisation of users and user groups, as well as various ways of transmitting these information to services.
+Helmholtz ID allows multiple ways to manage authorisation of users and user groups, as well as various ways of transmitting these information to services.

 Warning

 All these methods can be combined, which can easily result in highly complex or even chaotic authorisation schemas if not planned well beforehand.
-If you as a service provider plan to establish a non-trivial authorisation schema to heterogenous user groups, please check the following methods carefully, and, if in doubt, contact us to discuss optimal ways of implementation.
+If service provider plan to establish a non-trivial authorisation schema to heterogeneous user groups, please check the following methods carefully, and, if in doubt, contact us to discuss optimal ways of implementation.

 Project-specific user groups¶